motazsaad/cmu-sphinx-decoder/README.md

 #### -c/--conf
 This argument is for the configuration file (ini).
 You can specify the path for HMM and LM models as well as the dictionary.

+#### -o/--out
+specify the output file name prefix.
+A suffix with process id/part id will be added to the file name.

+#### -j JOBS
+specify the number of jobs (parallel decoders) if j > number of CPUs/Cores then a error message with appear. j should be <= number of CPUs/Cores.
+This argument provides the user with flexibility to control the load on the machine

 ### example command
 ```
 python cmu-sphinx-decoder/pocketsphinx_parallel_decoder.py -c cmu-sphinx-decoder/conf/config_ar.ini -i ts_recordings/wav/2713_20180814 -l -o ts_recordings/wav/jsc_test_20180714 -j 9